Mission Statements and Student Learning Outcomes for the Department and Majors/Emphases

 - Industrial Technology Management, B.S., Four-Year Plan

-- Industrial Technology Management, B.S., Manufacturing Technology Management Emphasis, Four-Year Plans, with a(n)
+- Industrial Technology Management, B.S., Manufacturing Technology Management Emphasis with an Agricultural and Industrial Engineering Technology Minor, Four-Year Plan

 Technology and Engineering Education